 Plainfield is a decidedly white-collar village, with fully 86.72% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Plainfield is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Plainfield who work in management occupations (14.41%), sales jobs (13.30%), and office and administrative support (12.90%).

 Also of interest is that Plainfield has more people living here who work in computers and math than 95% of the places in the US.

-Plainfield is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Plainfield is a great place for families with children to consider.
+First of all, many other families with children live here, making Plainfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Plainfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Plainfield’s overall crime rate is lower than average for the country.

 In Plainfield, however, the average commute to work is quite long.
 On average, people spend 34.89 minutes each day getting to work, which is significantly higher than the national average.

 If knowledge is power, Plainfield is a pretty powerful place.
 51.99% of the adults in Plainfield have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Plainfield in 2010 was $40,637, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $162,548 for a family of four.